Causality: Forecasts Measured in Profit, Not Percentages

 RISK MANAGEMENT

-Scenario: Model and identify potential risks before they impact operations
+Model and identify potential risks before they impact operations, supporting proactive mitigation and protection of business value.

 RESOURCE OPTIMISATION

-Scenario: Forecast resource requirements across different business scenarios
+Forecast resource requirements across different business scenarios to improve allocation of capital and operational resources.

 For Your Finance Team